gooddata/gooddata-ui-sdk/docs/content/en/latest/references/dashboard_component/detailed_description.md

 For more information, check the [example](https://gdui-examples.herokuapp.com/dashboard/accessor).

 If the default implementation of the `DashboardStoreAccessorRepository` class does not cover your specific scenario, you can use `DashboardStoreAccessor` to implement your own accessor repository.

-## Improving performance

-To find out more about how to improve the performance of the Dashboard component, visit Tips on performance improvements.